Web Pages with ASP.net Like Syntax Using MVC Micro Framework

 - field by field or line by line processing of text data files

-The source code is available at the link below, and is provided as is (with no warranty).
+The source code for the Arduino Webserver is available at the link below, and is provided as is (with no warranty).
 The code also demonstrates appliance control, log file monitoring and AJAX using jQuery.

 Be sure to change the MAC and IP address in the source code to values that are correct for your network configuration, and copy ‘web’ and ‘data’ folders to the root of the Arduino Ethernet shield SD card.
 Please watch the short demonstration video and read on before uploading the source code to your Arduino.